• WiFi *

 Where is Nags Head?

-Nags Head is the southernmost of the three largest towns that occupy the northern Outer Banks—Kitty Hawk and Kill Devil Hills are the other two.
+The town of Nags Head, NC is the southernmost of the three largest towns that occupy the northern Outer Banks—Kitty Hawk and Kill Devil Hills are the other two.
 The town limits begin at Milepost 10 or ten miles south of the Wright Memorial Bridge.
 Coming from the west on US 64, Nags Head begins at the eastern end of the Washington Baum Bridge—the bridge that connects Roanoke Island (Manteo) with the Outer Banks beaches.
 That strip of road between the end of the bridge and Whalebone Junction is often referred to as the Causeway.

 Frequently Asked Questions